 GeneCards Summary for PSMB10 Gene

 PSMB10 (Proteasome Subunit Beta 10) is a Protein Coding gene.
-Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and CLEC7A (Dectin-1) signaling.
-GO annotations related to this gene include threonine-type endopeptidase activity.
+Among its related pathways are RET signaling and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include threonine-type endopeptidase activity.
 An important paralog of this gene is PSMB7.

 UniProtKB/Swiss-Prot for PSMB10 Gene